Toric geometry and integral affine structures in non-archimedean mirror symmetry: Abstract

 \section{Abstract}

 We study integral dlt models of a proper $\C((t))$-variety $X$ along a toric stratum of the special fiber.
 We prove that the associated Berkovich retraction - from the non-archimedean analytification of $X$ onto the dual complex of the model - is an affinoid torus fibration around the simplex corresponding to the toric stratum, which extends results in \cite{NXY}.
-This allows us to construct new types of non-archimedean retractions for maximally degenerate families of quartic K3 surfaces and quintic $3$-folds, by gluing several non-archimedean SYZ fibrations, each one toric along a codimension one stratum.
-We then show that the new retractions induce the same singular integral affine structures that arise on the dual complex of toric degenerations in the Gross-Siebert program, as well as on the Gromov-Hausdorff limit of the family.
+As a byproduct, we construct new types of non-archimedean retractions for maximally degenerate families of quintic $3$-folds.
+These induce on $\mathbb{S}^3$ the same singular integral affine structures that arise on the dual complex of toric degenerations in the Gross-Siebert program, as well as on the Gromov-Hausdorff limit of the family.